WHY FRESH MATCHA MATTERS

 The best feature of freshly milled ceremonial grade Matcha is its rich umami flavor without any bitterness.
-Freshly milled matcha prepared with hot water does not require milk or sugar as do many non-fresh matcha powders to bring about a fabulous flavor.
-Powdered matcha is always susceptible to degrading flavor and rapid oxidation with time.
+Freshly milled matcha prepared with hot water does not require milk or sugar as do many non-fresh matcha powders, which are susceptible to degrading flavor and rapid oxidation with time.

 So if it’s all subject to the same changes, why buy this fresh matcha?

 From the moment the tencha (the specially prepared green tea leaves) are ground into a matcha powder, matcha may last from 6 months to a year in an unopened airtight tin kept at room temperature.
 However, many matcha drinkers notice meaningful flavor changes after one month.
 Since nearly all commercial matcha is imported from Japan, the age of the product is typically unknown, as were the temperatures the tin experienced during its voyage.
 This is true of even the highest quality grades of matcha!
 The expiration date is relatively meaningless on such a tin, whereas the production date of the matcha is critical.
 At Northeast Tea House, we mill the matcha and mail it to you in an airtight tin on the same or next day, ensuring extraordinary freshness.